student talking with advisor

 Expected duration: 2 to 5 years, part-time

 Course requirements: Students must complete COUN 0100 first, and their Capstone course last.
 All courses in the ACC program are screening courses and students must adhere to the personal suitability criteria throughout the entire program.
-They must obtain a minimum grade of C+ in each course (including Shared Health Addictions Education courses) and maintain 90 percent attendance in order to receive a passing grade.
+They must obtain a minimum grade of C+ in each course and maintain 90 percent attendance in order to receive a passing grade.

-Synchronous sessions: At this time, all classes are being offered through live, online sessions.
+Synchronous sessions: At this time, almost all classes are being offered through live, online sessions.
 Classes are usually held on weekday evenings, and some Saturdays during the day.
+Counselling Skills courses each include one Saturday class held in person at the Fort Garry campus.
 Class dates and times can be found on our course registration page

-Choice of General Stream or Specialization in Addictions Studies: The Specialization in Addictions Studies combines program courses with courses from Shared Health Addictions Education.
+Choice of General Stream or Specialization in Addictions Studies: All courses are now offered by UM Extended Education.

 Shared Health logo